-Is the answer, found in this way, always correct?
+Is the geolocation information found with this method always correct?

 Depends.
 It need not be always correct.
 But most of the time, I have found this information to be incorrect in the following cases.

 Somebody knows this technique and intentionally sends the mail through entirely different connection.
 I have not yet been able to trace such people through mail headers.

 A mail is routed through many internal networks about which the external world has no information.
 Example.
 In a large organization, with offices in different parts of a country, they might be using a single server placed at the head office to send the mails.
 In that case you will only get the head-office location every time.

 The mail providers like GMail hide this information from the receiver in some cases.